jonahsmith/streamengine/README.md

 ## How does this differ from `websocketd`?

 [`websocketd`](https://github.com/joewalnes/websocketd) is awesome, but it forks a new process for each WebSocket connection.
-This is useful for bidirectional communication, but is not a great fit when streaming from necessarily unitary source of data in applications that do not require browser-to-server communication.
+This is useful for bidirectional communication, but is not a great fit when streaming from a necessarily unitary source of data in situations that do not require browser-to-server communication.